Temporal vs AWS Step Functions: how do security/compliance and data exposure compare if workers run in our VPC?

 Comparison Snapshot:

-• Option A: Temporal (Workers in your VPC)
+- Option A: Temporal with Workers in your VPC

-• Orchestration runs as an AWS managed service in your account.
+- Orchestrator runs as an AWS managed service inside your AWS account.

-How do compliance responsibilities and boundaries differ between Temporal and Step Functions?
+How do compliance and regulatory requirements play out between Temporal and Step Functions?

 Expanded Explanation: